juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 ### 3﻿.
 Proactive, Two-Way Conversational Chatbots (Proactive Chatbots)

 In real-world applications, chatbots often need to perform multiple tasks simultaneously to deliver desired user experience and accomplish the business objectives.
-For example, a QA only chatbot on a university website may be inadequate because the same chatbot must also ask questions to gather necessary information from the visitors before it can answer their questions (see Image 1.3 below).
-Similarly, a survey only chatbot for job interviews may be unsatisfactory because it must also answer candidate questions regarding the positions and the organization during the interview.
+For example, a QA-only chatbot on a university website may be inadequate because the same chatbot must also ask questions to gather necessary information from the visitors before it can answer their questions (see Image 1.3 below).
+Similarly, a survey-only chatbot for job interviews may be unsatisfactory because it must also answer candidate questions regarding the positions and the organization during the interview.
 This third type of chatbot is a hybrid of the QA and survey chatbots, capable of both asking and answering questions during a conversation, known as Proactive Chatbots.

 ![An example proactive chatbot](/assets/uploads/choose_platform_1.3.png "Image 1.3")